-This is a list of essential phrases for being able to communicate in English during meetings.
-For similar lists of vital telephoning language and emailing language, see here:
+This is a list of essential phrases for being able to communicate in English during business meetings.

 The most useful phrases for the beginning of meetings